erikajdavid/erikaDavidProjectOne/README.md

 - Box 7 in shop section disappears when resizing browser.
 - Updated border for product containers but cannot close space between image container and product info container in shop.
 - ~~Footer logo not given in the right color.
 Is there a way to change the color of a png?~~ SOLVED using CSS filter generator found at https://codepen.io/sosuke/pen/Pjoqqp and then tinkering with brightness value.
+- ~~Bottom footer content alignment not perfect.~~ SOLVED by creating a container for col2-4 with a set height and leveraging flex properties.

 ## Technical wins:
 - Initial draft of desktop landing page completed in under 24hours.